Eddie Rickenbacker: Military achievements

 Rickenbacker received the Distinguished Service Cross a record number of eight times.
 In 1930, one of these awards was upgraded to the Medal of Honor.
 In addition, he received the Legion of Honor and the Croix de Guerre from France.

 He brought down 26 aircraft during the war, making him the United States ace of aces for the war.
 His 26 victories remained the American record until Richard Bong's forty victories in World War II.
 The following data is from Rickenbacker's book, Fighting the Flying Circus.
-New York: Frederick A. Stokes, 1919, pp. 363-364.
+New York: Frederick A. Stokes, 1919, pp. 363–364.

 Between the wars

 War hero

 Rickenbacker returned home as a war hero.
 At the Waldorf-Astoria, 600 people, including Secretary of War Newton Baker and his mother, shuttled in from Columbus.
 They "cheered him and toasted him and shouted and sang to him".
 On the streets, he was mobbed by souvenir seekers who tore buttons and ribbons off his uniform.
 He noted, "The onslaught was pretty heavy, more than I liked, but I took it...."
 Los Angeles gave him a parade in June.

 Rickenbacker turned down several endorsement offers and an opportunity to star in a feature film.
 He said producer Carl Laemmle "shoved a hundred-thousand-dollar certified check under my nose".
 Rickenbacker turned down these opportunities because he did not want to cheapen his image.
 He signed a book deal worth $25,000, publishing his memoir of the war, Fighting the Flying Circus.
-Rickenbacker also contracted for a speaking tour for $10,000; still in the Army, Rickenbacker also used this tour to promote Liberty Bonds.
-After the Liberty Bond tour, he was released from the army in November 1919 with a promotion to the rank of major, but he did not claim the promotion.
-He felt the rank of captain was the only one that was "earned and deserved".
-He was referred to as Captain Eddie or just "the Captain" for the rest of his life.
+Rickenbacker also contracted for a speaking tour for $10,000; still in the Army, Rickenbacker also used this tour to promote liberty bonds.
+After the Liberty Bond tour, he was promoted to major, and released from the army in November 1919.
+However, Rickenbacker felt the rank of captain was the only one that was "earned and deserved," and preferred and was referred to as Captain Eddie or just "the Captain" for the rest of his life.

 Rickenbacker had a name he could capitalize on in any business he chose.
 He told a reporter, "There is no comparison between the auto and the air.
 I am through with the automobile and I stand ready to place my skill and talents in flying."
 Around December 1919, Rickenbacker talked to Reed Chambers about a joint venture in aircraft manufacturing.
 However, the performance and safety of airplanes were a concern for the government and the general public.
 Rickenbacker resorted to his promotional abilities to generate public and governmental enthusiasm, but with limited success.
 In 1920 and 1921, he made four transcontinental crossings—twice in Junkers-Larsen JL-6s and twice in de Havilland DH-4s.
 During these trips, he had seven crack-ups, nine near misses, and eight forced landings in cornfields.

-In 1925, Rickenbacker was a defense witness, along with Hap Arnold, Tooey Spaatz, Ira Eaker, and Fiorello H. La Guardia, in the court-martial of General Billy Mitchell.
+In 1925, Rickenbacker was a defense witness, along with Hap Arnold, Carl Spaatz, Ira Eaker, and Fiorello H. La Guardia, in the court-martial of General Billy Mitchell.